Knut Hanselmann

 Knut Hanselmann (14 March 1946 – 31 December 2022) was a Norwegian politician for the Progress Party.

 Hanselmann was elected to the Norwegian Parliament from Hordaland in 1989, but was not re-elected in 1993.
 He had previously served in the position of deputy representative during the term 1981–1985.
-Hanselmann was also involved in local politics in Bergen and Askøy.
-In 2007 he became the mayor of Askøy.
+Hanselmann was also involved in local politics in Bergen Municipality and Askøy Municipality.
+In 2007 he became the mayor of Askøy Municipality.
 From 1987 to 1989 he was also a member of Hordaland county council.
 He left the Norwegian Parliamentary Intelligence Oversight Committee in 2011.

 Hanselmann died of cancer on 31 December 2022, at the age of 76.